 - Qualified Business Income -- Coverage of §199A including the real estate safe harbor

-- A tour of the most recent forms changes, starting from gross income and ending with alternative minimum tax (AMT) and selected credits, including the latest IRS guidance on significant recent tax legislation
+- A tour of the most recent forms changes, starting from gross income and ending with selected credits, including the latest IRS guidance on significant recent tax legislation

-- How will clients (and practitioners) interact with IRS in the future?
+- How will clients (and practitioners) interact with IRS in the future and how the pandemic is steering the IRS to ramp up with digital communications efforts

-- Hot, hidden, or miscellaneous developments affecting the upcoming tax season
+- Hot, hidden, or miscellaneous developments, including important developments in the world of cryptocurrency taxation

 - Advanced practice, reporting, and other issues intertwined with advanced planning and discussion ideas